How to Fix a Dripping Tap

 • Reassemble the tap system using a last-first criterion.
 The last parts you removed should fit first.

-• Test the handle before switching on the water to test for any leakages.
-Turn the isolating slowing to minimize water flow while you assess for any problems.
+• Test the handle before switching on the water to check for any leakages.
+Turn the isolating valve slowly to minimize water flow while you assess for any problems.

 Kitchen and Showerheads Leaking Fix